We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 Semantic Web

-Semantic web and data sharing means that the walls will come down and Google will start seeing app content, which is important because so many people are searching via app on their smartphone.
+Semantic web and data sharing means that the walls will come down and Google will start seeing app content and social media, which is important because so many people are searching via apps or social media platforms on their smartphone.
 This is a challenge for Google, so they need to offer results from apps and any other source of data.
 However the semantic side of things is a big target for Google.
 They want to be able to optimise around a searchers intent and for context and focus on ‘entities’ rather than just keywords or terms.
 An entity could be a person or organisation, such as Micheál Martin, Leo Varadkar or Prime Minister, Taoiseach or Government.
 Context could be around a question like ‘How do i contact Micheál Martin‘ or Where is the Taoiseach’s residence’.

 Intent could be Informational such as where does the Prime Minister of England live or Investigative for possible commercial intent, such as who offers tours of Dublin that includes a visit to Leinster House.